Publishing Your Photographs - Part One

 I worked hard during my eight year tenure and progressed from blue collar factory worker, through various customer service and technical specialist positions, to become the Product Manager in the Professional Imaging Division.

 Film was the great cash cow for Kodak, being highly profitable and driving sales for photographic paper and associated chemicals.
-But, as a direct result of the digital photography revolution, those days are long gone and that once great company has been sitting on the edge of bankruptcy for the last few years.
+But, as a direct result of the digital photography revolution, those days are long gone and that once great company is but a shell of its former self.

 Have no doubt that with just a few hours of quality, targeted tuition you’ll be able to avoid many of the disappointments experienced by film-based photographers without the aid of immediate image feedback on their camera’s LCD screen.
 Just remember that, having that feedback is one thing, but knowing how to act on it is another thing entirely.